smartcontractkit/documentation/docs/Introduction/architecture-overview.md

 The [Decentralized Data Model](../architecture-decentralized-model/) describes how data is aggregated, and how consumer contracts can retrieve this data.

 To learn how to consume the price of ETH in your smart contract, see [Get the Latest Price](../get-the-latest-price/).

+# Off-Chain Reporting

+The OCR protocol allows nodes to aggregate their observations into a single report off-chain using a secure P2P network.

+Off-Chain Reporting (OCR) is the next Oracle network upgrade replacing the [`FluxAggregator` model](../architecture-decentralized-model/).
+It represents a significant step towards increasing the decentralization and scalability of Chainlink networks.

+To learn about the OCR protocol, see the [Off-Chain Reporting](../off-chain-reporting/) overview.